 "You previously said that you did not remember who Complainant was.
-However, you later mentioned that you remembered Complainant because he was wearing a 'hat' in class all the time.
+However, you later mentioned that you remembered Complainant because Complainant always wore a "pinko" shirt.
 Can you please explain why you initially said you did not remember Complainant?"

 "In your complaint, you stated that this incident occurred on September 3.
 During our initial interview, you mentioned this incident took place over the course of several weeks in November.
 Can you please specify what the date was?"